 Regarding her request for Short Term Disability ("STD") benefits, Plaintiff claims she received a letter from Prudential Insurance Company of America indicating that her request was submitted under the Group Plan issued to Philip Services Corporation (Doc.
-95, p.
-5, Ex.
+100, Ex.
 16).
 Further, Plaintiff's benefit issues were addressed by a PSC employee, Adrienne R. Lee, instead of a PESC employee (Id., Ex.
 3, 157:21 - 159:6).
 Plaintiff also received letters directly from PSC regarding her eligibility for STD benefits (Id., Ex.
 10) and her complaints of sexual harassment and wage discrimination (Id., Exs.
 12-13).
 She was also required to fill out a form for FMLA leave which displayed the PSC logo, rather than a PESC logo (Id., Ex.
 15).

 The Court finds this evidence sufficient to plausibly demonstrate that PSC maintained an employment relationship with Plaintiff or at least created the appearance which could lead a reasonable person to believe that PSC maintained an employment relationship with Plaintiff.
 Therefore, under the first test, the Court finds PSC would be a proper Title VII defendant in this case.
-Yet, the Court must still look to whether equitable tolling should apply to allow Plaintiff's instant suit against both PSC and PESC to be considered timely, even though filed after the 90-day window.
+Yet, the Court must still look to whether equitable tolling should apply to allow Plaintiff's instant suit against both PSC and PESC to be considered timely.

 The Court finds that the evidence discussed as part of the Court's analysis of the first test, when coupled with the following additional evidence, allows the Court to pierce the corporate veil between PSC and PESC so that they both may be considered proper Title VII defendants.
 First, Plaintiff states that at the time she entered into the Employment Agreement, PSC owned 100% of PSC Industrial Services, Inc., which owned 100% of PSC Environmental Services, Inc., which owned 100% of PESC (Doc.
-95, p.
+100, p.
 3, citing Ex.
 3, 26:13 - 37:1).
 The same person was offered as the corporate representative to testify on behalf of both PSC and PESC for its corporate deposition in this case.
 (Id., citing Exs.
-3 & 4 - Rule 30(b)(6)

-Depositions of PESC and PSC, corporate representative Karen Mickelson Schunn).
-Both PSC and PESC list the same Houston, Texas address as their principle place of business/corporate headquarters (Id. at 4, citing Ex.
+3 & 4 - Rule 30(b)(6) Depositions of PSC and PESC, corporate representative Karen Mickelson Schunn).4 Both PSC and PESC list the same Houston, Texas address as their principle place of business/corporate headquarters (Id. at 4, citing Ex.
 3, 47:21 - 49:11).
-The corporate deposition testimony also revealed that PSC companies share the same confidential Ethics Hotline for lodging sexual harassment complaints (Id., citing Ex.
+The corporate deposition testimony also revealed that PSC and PESC share the same confidential Ethics Hotline for lodging sexual harassment complaints (Id., citing Ex.
 3, 149:4-10; 161:3-9).
 Further, Plaintiff offers company materials she was given during her employment such as memorandums, employee evaluation forms, letters, and an FMLA notice form, all bearing the "PSC" logo (Doc.
 95, Exs.
 7-15).
 Lastly, Plaintiff states that PSC and PESC shared the same executives, including R. Dwayne Ruiz, Michael Ramirez, E. Bradford Clark and Deborah Huston (Id., citing Ex.
 3, 70:1 - 74:6; 75:6 - 76:8; 81:3 - 82:14; 83:20 - 85:6).

 In sum, it appears that a unity of ownership and interest exists between PSC and PESC.
 Further, to continue to adhere to the fictional corporate entity in this case would promote an injustice in that Plaintiff would be time-barred from suit.
-These findings thereby allow the Court to pierce the corporate veil between PSC and PESC for Plaintiff's employment purposes, finding both entities to be proper Title VII defendants.
-Plaintiff's theory that both PSC and PESC held themselves out to be her employers is believable and supported by the evidence.
-It was reasonable for Plaintiff, who filed her initial Complaint pro se, to believe that her employer was PSC instead of PESC.
-Upon being informed otherwise via PSC's initial motion to dismiss,

-&lt;sup>3 Schunn testified that she works as an in-house legal assistant who maintains custody of the corporate books, and reports to the General Counsel.
+4 Schunn testified that she works as an in-house legal assistant who maintains custody of the corporate books, and reports to the General Counsel.